checklist/checklist-support/docs/search.md

 * JSON (without attachments)

 We will create the export and zip it into one file and then send a link to this file (together with the optional message) to the email addresses provided.

+Note: only PRO accounts can select an email and a message.
+Other users will get the email to their own mailbox.